 Is it located in a neighbourhood that is expected to meet your future transportation needs?

 Does it have the potential for renovations or additions if needed?

 By asking these questions and ensuring that this property does meet your future needs, you can make a decision that will be a good fit for you and your family in the long term.

 So, here you go.

-Take a look at some of these all important and crucial factors that’s worth considering when buying a house in India, or anywhere else in the world.
+Take a look at some of these important and crucial factors that are worth considering when buying a house in India, or anywhere else in the world.

 Approvals and sanctions

 No matter whether you are buying a house in a newly constructed housing complex, under construction housing society or a resale flat in a small apartment complex, the first and the most important thing to consider is approval and sanctions of the land and building.